Basic Overview

 Rollforward with multiple driver nodes

-(warning) When working with multiple drivers, the effects are calculated and applied individually per timeframe (e.g. year).
+(warning) When working with multiple drivers, the effects are calculated and applied individually per time period (e.g. year).

 Inflation in Percent: